Thoughts on Writing a Resume

 - Be accurate and persistent - do NOT use blurry description.
 A blurry story can make your resume untrustworthy and will give officers an unreliable natural impression.
 A good example can be: We won the 1st place on Intel International Science & Engineering Fair (International) in 2016 and received a $3,000 monetary prize.
 A bad one could be: I won the 1st place and have a 3,000 dollars bonus on an International Competition.

-- Register a professional email address - do NOT use QQ mail, 163 mail or something similar to an email service provider who uses numerical digits as their username or domain (the bunch of things after @ in the email address).
+- Register a professional email address - don't use the QQ mailbox, 163 mailbox or something similar to an email service provider who uses numerical digits as their username or domain.
 It looks both not professional and gives an impression to the officers that you are not treating this seriously.
 Although this might seems ridiculous and unnecessary, it could affect your application.
-A good email example might be: firstname.lastname@example.org (Gmail with your name is a correct choice) or email@example.com (With your domain is also another appropriate choice)
+A good email example might be: